 To focus on internal adversaries, we assume that participants establish bidirectional secure communication channels for data exchange and that the modeling environment of every involved participant is secure.
-We employ an "honest but curious" [34], [35], [36] adversary model in which adversaries are interested in reading the data, but avoid modifications to remain undetected.
+By modeling environment we mean any software that simplifies the process of deployment modeling, e.g., by providing functionalities like loading (import) and packaging (export) of deployment models of different formats or performing various kinds of model validation.
+We employ an "honest but curious" [36], [37], [38] adversary model in which adversaries are interested in reading the data, but avoid modifications to remain undetected.
 Despite the absence of modifications made by adversaries, authenticity and integrity requirements still need to be modeled and enforced.
 For instance, participants might want to track changes or verify the origin of some specific part in the model.